MoneySmart website is run by the Australian

 most of your money.
 We are not selling you anything.

-And when life puts your finances under stress, MoneySmart is
+And when life puts your finances under stress, ASIC's MoneySmart

 dealing with the ups and downs of life: losing your